Navimag

 The company also operates services from Puerto Montt and Puerto Chacabuco to Laguna San Rafael.

 The company was formed in 1979, when cargo services between Puerto Montt and Punta Arenas were started.
 Passenger services to Puerto Natales and Laguna San Rafael were added in 1985.

 In 2000 the Magallanes joined the fleet second hand.
 Built in 1977/78 in Japan, she was renamed Evangelistas in 2007.
 During her two-decades long career with Navimag she spent most of her time on the route to Puerto Natales.
 After her replacement 2020 by the Esperanza she was scrapped in India.

-The Puerto Edén was used in principal to Chacabuco.
+The Puerto Edén was used principally to Chacabuco.